yeryshevArtem/ration/README.md

+# Ration

+## Description
-# Small project as a part of Sails Bootcamp
+Small project as a part of Sails Bootcamp